 The single word answer is variable.
 Let’s face it, Disney will always be Disney so some elements of the trip you can guarantee will be terrific.
 Sleeping Beauty’s Castle is always stunning, no matter if your view of it is this:

 That said, being here in the deep of winter is a vastly different experience that being any other time of year, and that’s what I want to talk about today.
-I’ll be doing a full recap on TPG in the weeks to come.
 This post is for those Disney lovers and off-season travelers who wonder what it’s like to visit Disneyland Paris in the winter.

 Variable: The Weather and Crowds